kuflow/kuflow-cli/README.md

 **Important**.
 For its correct operation, it is necessary to have JAVA installed and available in the system path.
 The minimum version required is 11.

-Download the binary from Github.
+Download the archive from Github [releases](https://github.com/kuflow/kuflow-cli/releases), and unpack it to a location of your choice.

 ## Usage